How to support or object to a planning application with a local authority

-Anyone in Ireland has the right to see a planning application made to a local authority.
-On payment of a fee, you also have the right to make a written submission or observation on the application.
-The submission or observation must be made within 5 weeks of the date of receipt of the planning application (by the local authority).
+Anyone has the right to see a planning application made to a local authority.
+You can also make a written submission or observation on the application for a fee of €20.
+Generally, the submission or observation must be made within 5 weeks of the date the local authority receiving the planning application.